abduljaleel/awslimitchecker/README.rst

 Pull requests are most definitely welcome.
 Please cut them against the **develop** branch.
 For more information, see the `development documentation <http://awslimitchecker.readthedocs.org/en/latest/development.html#pull-requests>`_.
-I'm also happy to accept contributions in the form of bug reports, feature requests, testing, etc.
+I'm happy to accept contributions in the form of bug reports, feature requests, testing, etc.

 License
 -------